History, culture, and nature: the three pillars of Trento

-One of the top Italian cities in terms of quality of life and the environment, Trento hosts events all year round and is an unforgettable starting point for outings to the surrounding valleys.
+One of the top Italian cities in terms of quality of life and the environment, Trento hosts events all year round and is the perfect starting point to discover the rest of Trentino.

 History, culture and nature: these are the three pillars that form the foundation of Trento: a city with about 117,000 inhabitants and the capital city of Trentino-Alto Adige.

 The history is that of the prince bishops, for centuries unrivalled signori of this flourishing city, a meeting point between the Mediterranean and continental worlds, which in the Sixteenth century hosted the famous ecumenical Council.
 Culture is alive thanks to the prestigious University, to the MUSE - the world famous museum of natural science, to the Castello del Buonconsiglio, to the precious Museo Diocesano, and to many other museums and historical sites worth visiting.
 As far as nature is concerned, just take a look around: massive mountains embrace your gaze, trees and parks make the city centre breathe, and the Sardagna waterfall makes the view of the city unique.